jeromerg/NUtil/Readme.md

 0123456789
 ```

-The following overload is a little bit more interesting, as it enables placing an action between the processing of the items:
+The following overload enables placing an action between the processing of the items:

 <!--# LinqForEachExtensions2 -->
 ```C#